kellim/hangman-api/README.md

 ## About
 This hangman backend uses Google App Engine and has endpoints for playing the game and for information/statistics about games and scores.
-It is my submission for the Design a Game project for Udacity's Full Stack Web Developer Nanodegree.
 It uses/adapts some [skeleton code from Udacity's Guess a Number game] (https://github.com/udacity/FSND-P4-Design-A-Game).